oracle/opengrok/docker/README.md

 ## When not to use it

 This image is simple wrapper around OpenGrok environment.
-It is basicallyt a small appliance.
+It is basically a small appliance.
 The indexer and the web container are **not** tuned for large workloads.

 If you happen to have one of the following:
   - large source data (e.g. [AOSP](https://en.wikipedia.org/wiki/Android_Open_Source_Project) or the like)